Exotic Dehn twists on sums of two contact 3-manifolds: Families of contact structures on sums of contact -manifolds

-Now, from Lemma \ref{pi1diff} we have $\pi_1 \mathrm{Diff}(Y_\# ) = 0$.
-Note that the hypothesis of that Lemma indeed apply, because the manifolds $Y_\pm $ are aspherical since they are irreducible and not $L$-spaces (the latter follows from $\mathbf{c}(\xi_\pm) \notin \mathrm{Im}U$).
-Then, by the long exact sequence in homotopy groups of $ev_{B_\#}$ it follows that Under this isomorphism, the non-trivial class $(\mathcal{O}_{\xi_-} , 0)$ corresponds to the class of the squared Dehn twist $\tau_{S_\#}^2$ by Proposition \ref{moserdehn}.
+Then, by the long exact sequence in homotopy groups of (\ref{moser}) it follows that Under this isomorphism, the non-trivial class $(\mathcal{O}_{\xi_-} , 0)$ corresponds to the class of the squared Dehn twist $\tau_{S_\#}^2$ by Proposition \ref{moserdehn}.
+This proves that $\tau_{S_\#}^2$ is not contact isotopic to the identity.
+Since we've shown that $(\mathcal{O}_{\xi_-} , 0 )$ is non-trivial \textit{rationally}, it follows that all the even powers of $\tau_{S_\#}$ (and therefore all the powers) are also not contact isotopic to the identity.
 This completes the proof of Theorem \ref{mainthm}(A).

 We now establish Theorem \ref{mainthm}(B).
 By Lemma \ref{ftrivialtwist} we have that the image of $\tau_{\partial B_\pm }$ in $ \pi_0 \mathrm{FCont}_0 (Y_\pm, \xi_\pm , B_\pm )$ is trivial.
 Hence, so is the image of $\tau_{S_\#}^2$ in $\pi_0 \mathrm{FCont}_0 (Y_\# , \xi_\# )$.
 The proof of Theorem \ref{mainthm} is now complete. $\square$